yokoffing/Betterfox/README.md

 Credit: Hours spent reviewing, condensing, and testing <a href="https://github.com/ghacksuserjs/ghacks-user.js">ghacks user.js</a>, about:config suggestions from websites and blogs, and keeping up with <a href="https://wiki.mozilla.org/Firefox/Roadmap/Updates">Mozilla updates</a>.

+## Recommended Extensions
+<a href="https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/?src=search">uBlock Origin</a>: add the custom list <a href="https://abp.oisd.nl/">dbl.oisd.nl</a> for the best in-browsing protection.
+It's most comprehensive, unified domain blocklist available, actively maintained to prevent false positives and to keep the web usable!
+Use it alongside your usual lists. <a href="https://www.reddit.com/r/oisd_blocklist/comments/dwxgld/dbloisdnl_internets_1_domain_blocklist/?sort=new">Read More</a> [<a href="https://dbl.oisd.nl">DNS format</a> | <a href="https://abp.oisd.nl">ABP format</a>]

 ## Who is this setup for?
-If you want a private, secure, fast browsing experience but don't want to deal with breakage, this setup is for you.
-My objective is to make the defaults sufficient enough for the casual, privacy-minded user, but remain trouble-free enough that I could set it up for my grandmother, and she could use it with no problems!
+<b>If you want a private, secure, fast browsing experience and don't want to deal with breakage, this setup is for you.</b> My objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it.
 (That puts a whole new twist on being a foxy grandma!)
-Edit: Sorry for the bad joke 😓
+Edit: Sorry for the dad joke 😓

-A note to advanced users and super privacy-concious bros: I made Firefox as private as I could to the point of breakage.
+<b>A note to advanced users and super privacy-concious bros:</b> I made Firefox as secure as I could to the point of breakage.
 (The only thing that could remotely cause breakage with my setup here is that third-party cookies are blocked by default.)
-So things like DRM are still enabled, and you won't find settings like <privacy.firstparty.isolate> or <network.http.referer.XOriginPolicy> mentioned here.
-BetterFox is designed to set-and-forget, not to troubledshoot and tinker.
-If your threat level calls not just privacy but anonymity, then please use the <a href="https://www.torproject.org"TOR browser</a>.
+So things like DRM are still enabled, and you won't find settings like <privacy.firstparty.isolate> or <network.http.referer.XOriginPolicy> mentioned here. <b>BetterFox is designed to set-and-forget, not to troubledshoot and tinker.</b> If your threat level calls not just privacy but anonymity, then please use the <a href="https://www.torproject.org">TOR browser</a>.

-## Recommended Extensions
-<a href="https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/?src=search</a>: add the custom list <a href="https://abp.oisd.nl/">dbl.oisd.nl</a> for the best in browsing protection.
-It's most comprehensive, unified domain blocklist available, actively maintained to prevent false positives and to keep the web usable!
-Use it alongside your usual lists. <a href="https://www.reddit.com/r/oisd_blocklist/comments/dwxgld/dbloisdnl_internets_1_domain_blocklist/?sort=new">read more</a>